General definition of labour hire services

 Scenario 1:

 A hospitality staffing agency, HSA Pty Ltd (the provider) supplies waitstaff to restaurant (the host) who requires some extra staff for a large function.
 The waitstaff are considered to be working ‘in and as part of’ the business of the host restaurant as they are performing the work of the host business, at the host’s premises, directed and supervised by the host and are not considered to be providing a specialised service.
 The work performed by the workers is a key function of the host’s business and is the same as the work performed by the host’s own employees.
 HSA Pty Ltd pays the waitstaff it provides, and invoices the restaurant for the hours worked by the waitstaff.
-No one factor is definitive, but looking at the engagement as a whole, this arrangement would be considered to the provision of labour hire services, and would require HSA Pty Ltd to have a labour hire licence.
+No one factor is definitive, but looking at the engagement as a whole, this arrangement would be considered to be the provision of labour hire services, and would require HSA Pty Ltd to have a labour hire licence.

 Scenario 2: